flavorjones/chromedriver-helper/README.md

 # Usage

+## In a Rails project

-If you're using Bundler and Capybara, it's as easy as:
+If you're using Bundler and Capybara in a Rails project, it's as easy as:

     # Gemfile
+    gem "selenium-webdriver"
     gem "chromedriver-helper"

 then, in your specs: